BumpScosity/ASCII-Engine/README.md

 # ASCII-Explorer
-A simple tech demo made in C++ to test a ASCII text game
+A simple game to test ASCII movement and rendering in C++